sian-wusidi/StegoGAN/README.md

   year={2017}
 }
 ```
-If you want to use Brats_mismatch, please also cite the following papers:
+If you want to use the Brats_mismatch dataset, please also cite the following papers:
 ```
 @article{menze2014multimodal,
   title={The multimodal brain tumor image segmentation benchmark (BRATS)},